battermann/cvk77.github.io/_posts/2015-12-03-parser-combinators.markdown

     many1 alphaNum
 ```

-Let's ignore the `do` for now and just assume it means "expect things in sequential order".
+> Let's ignore the `do` for now and just assume it means "expect things in sequential order and spare me the details".
 In reality it has to do something with the [M-word](https://en.wikipedia.org/wiki/Monad_(functional_programming)), but that would go vastly beyond the scope of this article.

 When run, `value` parses one or more (`many1`) letters or numbers (`alphaNum`).
 If the input matches these characters it will succeed, if it encounters any other symbol, it will fail.
 The `return` is implied: The result of the last line in our `do`-block is returned automatically.